pcamarillor/Exploratory3D/README.md

 # Exploratory3D
+This code is under MIT license.

-This is the code of my Master´s thesis project that implements the SET algorithm on 3D environments
+Is the code of my Master´s degree thesis project that implements the SET algorithm on 3D environments to explore unknown enviroments.